fabiopalumbo/test-agilemonkeys/terraform/README.md

 *VM instance with ASG* Legacy process will be handled and deployed in a VM instance with an ASG attached to it, ASG scaling rule will be base on CPU consumption.

+*Database* a SQL instance will be deployed, and a Data Migration plan to Mirror the current Schema to the new DB.

 *Queue*.
 In the architecture shown here, the application queues background tasks by putting a message onto an Azure Queue storage queue.
 The message triggers a the process app.
 Alternatively, we can use Service Bus queues.

 *CDN*.
 Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.